sanbor/cv/index.markdown

 # Timeline
 1. *2015 - now* Working on an automated trading system.
-    - I had the opportunity to gain experience in a backend Programming position in a project.
+    - I had the opportunity to gain experience in a backend programming position in a project.
 I help improve, maintain and administrate an automated trading system written in Java and Python.
 Occasionally drawing some charts using D3.